firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 :py:class:`~firedrake.mesh.UnitIntervalMesh` which is a regularly subdivided unit line.
-We may also build square meshes with the :py:class:`~firedrake.mesh.UnitSquareMesh` constructor, and cube meshes with :py:class:`~UnitTetrahedronMesh`.
+We may also build square meshes with the :py:class:`~firedrake.mesh.UnitSquareMesh` constructor, and cube meshes with :py:class:`~firedrake.mesh.UnitTetrahedronMesh`.

-Embedded manifolds
+Immersed manifolds
 ~~~~~~~~~~~~~~~~~~

 In addition to the simple meshes described above, Firedrake also has
-support for solving problems on embedded manifolds.
-That is, meshes
+support for solving problems on `immersed manifolds <submanifold_>`_.
-in which the entities are *embedded* in a higher dimensional space.
+That is, meshes in which the entities are *immersed* in a higher
+dimensional space.
 For example, the surface of a sphere in 3D.

-If your mesh is an such embedded manifold, you need tell Firedrake
+If your mesh is an such immersed manifold, you need tell Firedrake
 that the geometric dimension of the coordinate field (defining where
 the points in mesh are) is not the same as the topological dimension
 of the mesh entities.
 This is done by passing an optional second